But what happens to the house when I leave?

 How does a home that we are bound to leave stop belonging to us?
-Or the other way around… Is it by ceasing to pay the rent or selling the property?
+Or the other way around… Is it by ceasing to pay the rent or selling the property that we rescind the tie?
 In a way.
 Though the financial aspect is the surgical thread stitched upon the cut, once whatever viscera needed to be extracted has been.

 We have packed it all.
 We have pulled nails, hooks, screws from the walls, and we have patched the holes.

 They are slim in either case, aren’t they?
 When relationships end, partners move on.
 They find other partners.
-So do you, house, but at the quickest of paces.
+So do you, house, but at such a quick pace.
 Usually you are found and occupied on the spot, and you don’t oppose.
 You surrender to the next master with wonderful meekness, keen amenability.

 And you change.
 People do, as well, when they find another love.
 I know.
 But you change, for Christ’s sake, so radically.
 Your mutation is so thorough, so deep, to leave your previous partner… to leave me perplexed, dumbfounded.
 Ashamed almost.
 It reeks of betrayal, your strange personality shift.

 You become wholly unrecognizable.
-Sometimes without big tricks—on the contrary, with just a light make up, subtle changes, a few coups de pouce and small nothings.
+Sometimes without much fuss—a light make up, subtle changes, a few coups de pouce and small nothings do the trick.
 Even so—see—you tell a totally different story as if it were yours from the start.
 Instantaneously, you bear no trace of the past.
 Our past.
 Mine.
 Not visibly, at least.

 I know it isn’t your fault.
-It’s me who has betrayed you, or that is how I feel.
+It’s me who has betrayed you, of course.
 Also, I know it’s not important.
 You will be fulfilled by your next mate—as happy as it gets.
 You always are—fulfilled and glad.
 You are such a good dancer, so smooth.